* This page is for Consumers *

 Malabsorption causes diarrhea, weight loss, and bulky, extremely foul-smelling stools.

-The diagnosis is based on typical symptoms along with testing of stool samples for fat and sometimes a biopsy of the lining of the small intestine.
+The diagnosis is based on typical symptoms along with stool tests and sometimes a biopsy of the lining of the small intestine.

 The treatment depends on the cause.

-Normally, foods are digested and nutrients are absorbed into the bloodstream mainly in the small intestine.
-Malabsorption may occur if a disorder interferes with the digestion of food or interferes directly with the absorption of nutrients.
+Normally, foods are digested and nutrients (proteins, carbohydrates, fats, vitamins, and minerals) are absorbed into the bloodstream mainly in the small intestine.
+Malabsorption may occur if a disorder

-Digestion can be affected by disorders that prevent adequate mixing of food with digestive enzymes and acid from the stomach.
+Digestion of food can be affected by disorders that prevent adequate mixing of food with digestive enzymes and acid from the stomach.
 Inadequate mixing may occur in a person who has had part of the stomach surgically removed.
 In some disorders, the body produces inadequate amounts or types of digestive enzymes, which are necessary for the breakdown of food.
-For example, a common cause of malabsorption is insufficient production of digestive enzymes by the pancreas, as occurs with some pancreatic diseases, or by the small intestine, as occurs in lactase deficiency.
-Decreased production of bile, too much acid in the stomach, or too many of the wrong kinds of bacteria growing in the small intestine may also interfere with digestion.
+For example, a common cause of malabsorption is insufficient production of digestive enzymes by the pancreas, which occurs with some pancreatic diseases, or by the small intestine, which occurs in lactase deficiency (see Lactose Intolerance).
+Decreased production of bile, too much acid in the stomach, or too many of the wrong kinds of bacteria growing in the small intestine (see Bacterial Overgrowth Syndrome) may also interfere with digestion.

 Absorption of nutrients into the bloodstream can be affected by disorders that injure the lining of the small intestine.
 The normal lining consists of small projections called villi and even smaller projections called microvilli, which create an enormous surface area for absorption.
-Surgical removal of a large section of the small intestine substantially reduces the surface area for absorption (short bowel syndrome).
+Surgical removal of a large section of the small intestine substantially reduces the surface area for absorption (see Short Bowel Syndrome).
 Infections (bacterial, viral, or parasitic), drugs such as cholestyramine, tetracycline, colchicine, and alcohol, and disorders such as celiac disease and Crohn disease all may injure the intestinal lining.
-Disorders that affect the remaining layers of the intestinal wall, such as blockage of the lymph vessels by lymphoma (cancer of the lymphatic system) or poor blood supply to the small intestine, also reduce absorption.
+Disorders that affect the flow of lymphatic fluid from the bowel into the bloodstream (the path that fats must take to enter the bloodstream), such as malformation of intestinal lymph vessels (see Intestinal Lymphangiectasia), blockage of lymph vessels due to lymphoma (cancer of the lymphatic system), or impaired entry of lymph fluid into the bloodstream due to some heart disorders, also reduce absorption.